 My current research concerns the methodology and epistemology of large astrophysical experiments, especially those—including LIGO-Virgo and the EHT—that involve "observing" black holes.
 Much of my work concerns how models and simulations are embedded in experimental methods and what epistemic implications this has for making inferences about astrophysical target systems.

+I was previously a Postdoctoral Fellow at the BHI, and before that I was a Heinrich Hertz Fellow with the Lichtenberg Group at the University of Bonn.
 I completed my PhD in the History and Philosophy of Science at the University of Notre Dame, specializing in the philosophy of physics and astrophysics.
 Before Notre Dame, I completed an MPhil in Philosophy at the University of Cambridge and a BSc and BA(Hons) at the University of Canterbury.
+My Linnemann number is 2.

-Contact me: jamee[dot]elder[at]gmail[dot]com
+Contact me: jamee[dot]elder[at]tufts[dot]edu